cloe-lang/doc/guide/functions.md

 Optional parameters are defined with their names and default values.
 They must be placed after `.` in signatures with the default values like `. someName "defaultValue"`.
-Passed optional arguments can also be collected into dictionary variables using rest parameters preceded by `..`.
+Passed optional arguments can also be collected into rest parameters of dictionaries preceded by `..`.

 ```cloe
 (def (foo . x 42) x)